wandb/docs/docs/guides/hosting/hosting-options/self-managed.md

 ### Object Storage

-W&B has no hardware requirements for the on premises storage backend as long as it supports an S3 API interface, Signed URL’s, and a CORS policy.
-We recommend specing the storage array to the current needs of your ML practitioners and to capacity plan on a regular cadence.
+W&B is compatible with an object storage that supports S3 API interface, Signed URLs and CORS.
+We recommend specing the storage array to the current needs of your practitioners and to capacity plan on a regular cadence.

 The [following script](https://gist.github.com/vanpelt/2e018f7313dabf7cca15ad66c2dd9c5b) can be used to validate that the Object Store supports Signed URL’s.